-Norway Rats in Bellevue, WA
+Norway Rats in Seattle, WA

 Norway rats are the largest rats that we encounter in the Pacific Northwest (they can weigh over one pound, more than twice as large as roof rats).
 They have shorter tails, which often appear to be two-toned from the rat's partially haired skin.
 The Norway rat's color can range from grayish brown to reddish brown, and is usually darker in color than other rats.